tasosalvas/spdiu/README.md

 Save slots by default are kept in a `saves` directory next to your active game data in `~/.local/share/.shatteredpixel/`, but can be configured through the `work_dir` setting.

-Loading preserves the active data it substituted in the special `backup_slot`, in case you fat-fingered it and need to undo.
+Loading can be done while the game is on the main menu, unless your character just died, in which case you will need to restart SPD for it to look up the loaded game.

 ```sh
 $ inv load